-- An engagement strategy is developed to increase communication and collaboration with local communities and stakeholders by 2021. - The development of a Youth Council that encourages leadership and participation in science, outdoor recreation and community engagement in Gros Morne National Park is pursued by 2022.
+- An engagement strategy is developed to increase communication and collaboration and identify opportunities for shared stewardship initiatives with local communities and stakeholders by 2021. - The development of a Youth Council that encourages leadership and participation in science, outdoor recreation and community engagement in Gros Morne National Park is pursued by 2022. - Immersive education experiences, such as the Killdevil Camp program, are supported based on available funding and partnering arrangements.